79 Realignment Project (Segment 3)

 With the certification of the Final Tier 1/Program-Level EIS/EIR, RCTC and Caltrans are actively seeking funding for the Tier 2/Project-Level environmental analysis, which will study specific stations and detailed engineering.

 The Commission certified the Final Tier 1 Program-Level Environmental Impact Statement/Environmental Impact Report on July 13, 2022.
-This followed the release of the report on June 9, 2022 and public review of the the Draft Tier 1/Program-Level EIS/EIR from May 21 to July 6, 2021.
+This followed the release of the report on June 9, 2022 and public review of the Draft Tier 1/Program-Level EIS/EIR from May 21 to July 6, 2021.

 Station locations, funding, and the timing for the start of construction and service will be identified during the future Tier 2 Project-Level EIS/EIR.
 RCTC and Caltrans are pursuing funding for this Tier 2 work.